-Event Date and time: 11 December 2020, Starting at 7 pm -9 pm
+Event Date and Time: 11 December 2020, 7pm – 9pm

-Michelle Baharier of Fruit Cake Creative’s friends invited the public to be part of a Dickens Christmas Carol walk.
-We saw what Ebenezer Scrooge saw when he was visited by ghosts!
+Michelle Baharier of Fruit Cake Creatives recently invited friends and public to be part of a Dickens Christmas Carol walk.
+We saw what Ebenezer Scrooge saw, when he was visited by ghosts!

 This iconic story is relevant to the current pandemic we are living through.
-Back then, thousands lost jobs and were thrown into poverty.
-The walk takes place on Jacob’s Island were the urban underclass, lived the setting for Oliver Twist, its where Bill Sykes and Fagin lived, in reality, Jacob’s Island reputation was as one of Londons worst slums, notorious as a thieves den in part of Bermondsey south east London where Typhus was rife due to sewage backing up around the Island.
+Similarly back then, thousands lost jobs and were thrown into poverty.
+The walk takes place on Jacob’s Island where the urban underclass lived, making the set for Oliver Twist.
+Where Bill Sykes and Fagin lived in the story was reputed in reality as one of London’s worst slums in Jacob’s Island.
+It was as notorious as a thieves den in part of Bermondsey, South East London where Typhus was rife due to sewage backing up around the Island.

-South London’s Jacob’s Island used in Oliver Twist
+South London’s Jacob’s Island in Oliver Twist

 Thames Water divides people